- The Enterprise

 Dylan Galvin took home the award for Best Guitarist, while his band, The Piranhas, won for Best Live Performance.

-Myles and Galvin brought down the house with an acoustic rendition of Paul Simon’s “50 Ways to Leave Your Lover,” with Galvin on vocals and guitar and Myles playing body percussion.
+Myles and Galvin brought down the house with an acoustic rendition of Paul Simon’s classic “50 Ways to Leave Your Lover,” with Galvin on vocals and guitar and Myles playing body percussion.

 “Southern Maryland is swarmed in so much talent,” Myles said.